Real Person. Real Results.

 For the next two years, I blew through all the money I had made including my savings.
 I “robbed Peter to pay Paul” and lived on and maxed out all my credit cards.
 I even took out a second mortgage on my home.
 What happened next wasn’t pretty!
 I lost my ass!

 Not wanting to go back to work in another pressure cooker car dealership I looked for other options.
-For years I was attracted to how many people were making money working from home using the internet.
+For years I was attracted to how many people were making money working from home using the Internet.
 I continued to research.

 A New Wild West

-I quickly found a world of “Internet Gurus” more ruthless than the worst Used Car Salesmen.
+I quickly found a world of “Internet Mentors” more ruthless than the worst Used Car Salesmen.
 They were all pushing different MLM programs, Attraction Marketing, and other deals that were going to “make you rich overnight.”
 I knew that was all too good to be true.

 I continued to learn all I could about the legit ways of making money online.
 Also, I learned about blogging, affiliate marketing, eCommerce, and how to build websites.
 I researched all I could to learn.